Azure/azure-powershell/src/DesktopVirtualization/DesktopVirtualization.Autorest/docs/Update-AzWvdAppAttachPackage.md

 ```

 ### -ImageLastUpdated
-Date Package was last updated, found in the appxmanifest.xml.
+Date the package source was last updated, for Msix packages this is found in the appxmanifest.xml.

 ```yaml
 Type: System.DateTime